Is Penetration Testing of shielded applications still required? Will testers still find vulnerabilities?

 How does RedShield mitigate complex or unique application vulnerabilities?

-RedShield achieves complete mitigation of complex application vulnerabilities by collaborating with third party penetration testers, and customising Advanced Shield Objects from our library to address penetration test findings.
+RedShield achieves complete mitigation of complex application vulnerabilities by collaborating with third party penetration testers and developers, and applying shields from our library, or developing bespoke shields to address penetration test findings.

 RedShield scanning engines can discover and mitigate many types of vulnerabilities automatically, but shielding is most effective when penetration test results and any other sources of vulnerability information are shared with our team, and we are authorised to implement the required shield objects to address known vulnerabilities.
 RedShield analysts and engineers are available 24x7 to assist with this process.
 Following a penetration test of an application, RedShield requests that all customers securely share vulnerability findings with our team at the earliest opportunity.

 Is RedShield Cloud compatible with web analytics such as Google Analytics?

 Does RedShield Cloud have any effect on Search Engine Optimisation?

 Generally no, however a small improvement in page load times will often help with SEO and this would be expected for applications running via RedShield Cloud.

 Will page load times and site performance be affected?